French Firerafts Attacking the British Fleet off Quebec

 French Firerafts Attacking the British Fleet off Quebec is an oil on canvas history painting by the English painter Samuel Scott, from 1767.

 History and description

 It depicts a scene on 28 June 1759 during the Siege of Quebec in New France.
 In an attempt to drive off the Royal Navy fleet Charles Saunders in the Saint Lawrence River the French launched a bunch of fire rafts in the direction of the fleet.
 As with an earlier fireship attack, serious destruction was avoided when British crewmen were able to tow the flaming rafts to safety.
-The failure of the fireship was a major blow to French moral.
+The failure of the fireship was a major blow to French morale.